REFUGEE4REFUGEES IS LOOKING FOR VOLUNTEERS TO START AS SOON AS POSSIBLE AND THROUGHOUT THE WINTER!

-Children activities: R4R rented a plot of land right next to Vathi Camp, where we run recreational activities with the children living in the camp.
+Children activities: R4R rents plots of land right next to Vathi Camp and Moria Camp, where we run recreational activities with the children living in the camp.

-Olive Grove Cleaning: Volunteers clean the Olive Grove, the informal settlement next to Vathi Camp, in order to create a better living environment for the people living there.
+Olive Grove Cleaning: Volunteers clean the Olive Grove, the informal settlement next to Vathi and Moria Camp, in order to create a better living environment for the people living there.

 Emergency response: we work in collaboration with other NGOs to respond to emergency situations such as adverse weather conditions and high numbers of arrivals, distributing the most urgent items